 These include the use of vinyl banners, which represents standard practice in the classic billboard industry and provides a huge environmental challenge.
 After all, these banners cannot be recycled at present, and while there are plans to change this in the near-term this should not distract from the fact that they’re sent to landfill on a huge scale.

 To put this into context, approximately 300,000 billboards produce hundreds and thousands of pounds of vinyl waste every single year in the U.S. alone, while it’s thought that the cost of sending billboard skins to landfill in Australia costs up to $200,000 (£107,000) every single year.

-With discarded vinyl skins also causing significant damage to ocean ecosystems and marine wildlife, it’s little wonder that paper billboard suppliers have struggled to boost their environmental credentials throughout the ages.
+With discarded vinyl skins also causing significant damage to ocean ecosystems and marine wildlife, it’s little wonder that classic billboard suppliers have struggled to boost their environmental credentials throughout the ages.